 There are various dental specialties in dentistry - one of the fields in dentistry is called Orthodontics.
-The specialized dentists that provide orthdontic treatment are called Orthodontists.
+The specialized dentists that provide orthodontic treatment are called Orthodontists.

-Many people with misaligned teeth / crooked teeth - have had orthodontic treatment done by a orthodontist.
+Many people with misaligned teeth / crooked teeth - have had an orthodontic treatment done by an orthodontist.

 Orthodontics & Dentofacial Orthopedics / Orthodontics Treatment Dentists - known as Orthodontists are one of the branches of dentistry that looks to correct teeth and jaws that are positioned improperly.
 This orthodontics practice of dentistry includes the treatment of malocclusion of teeth.
 Crooked teeth, not aligned teeth and teeth that do not come together correctly are harder to keep clean - which makes them at risk of being lost earlier than normal due to tooth decay and periodontal disease.
 Part of this more stress on the chewing muscles that can lead to headaches, neck and TMJ syndrome.

 Some people may be having orthodontics treatment to improve their bite - be able to chew better.
 Esthetics or improving the way our teeth look when smiling is another big factor why many people get orthodontic treatment.
 Crooked teeth or teeth not in the right place can detract from one's appearance.
 Hence, many people will get braces to straighten their teeth.